 The same logic can be applied to web navigation and the digital experience.
 Visitors can feel lost trying to find their way through very long webpages.
 In most cases, this feeling will trigger stress that will cause them to leave the site.
 This is exactly the purpose of sticky navigation: to help people explore a webpage in a comfortable and controlled manner.

 In a study in which two groups of participants were exposed to a loud, extremely unpleasant noise, participants in group A were told they could stop the noise by pressing a button, but were urged not to do so unless absolutely necessary.

 Participants in group B had no control over the noise.

 The results were eye-opening: None of the participants who had a control button actually pressed it.
-But performance on subsequent problem-solving tasks was significantly worse in group B – in those that had no control (Glass & Singer, 1972).
+But performance on subsequent problem-solving tasks was significantly worse in group B – in those that had no control.

-Translated into the web optimization world; even if people do not take advantage of sticky navigation, just knowing that it is there will improve the digital customer experience, even if the feeling remains at a subconscious level.
+Translated into the web optimization world: even if people do not take advantage of sticky navigation features, just knowing that the options are always there will improve the digital customer experience.
+And that’s true even at a subconscious level!